-Each month, the Social Security Administration (SSA) releases a snapshot that highlights key statistics for the month.
-These statistics give current and future beneficiaries a good understanding of where disability benefits fall and how their compare to the average.
-Below is a breakdown of what October 2016 SSD benefits statistics looked like in the United States.
+Each month, the Social Security Administration (SSA) releases a snapshot that highlights key disability program statistics.
+These statistics give both current and future beneficiaries a good understanding of where disability benefits fall and how theirs compare to the average.
+Below is a breakdown of what October 2016 SSD benefits statistics looked like, and how things changed during the past 30 days.

 Overview of October 2016 SSD Benefits Statistics